 A Wish for Christmas by Michele Brouder.

-In a wish for Christmas, we meet India Ramone, a single mother who also helps her grandfather take care of her younger brother (early teens).
+In a Wish for Christmas, we meet India Ramone, a single mother who also helps her grandfather take care of her younger brother (early teens).
 India is juggling work, caring for family, and trying to come up extra cash for Christmas.
 The last few years has been tough on the whole family and she wishes to make things a little brighter for those she loves.
 India takes a job as a temporary personal assistant to a billionaire…a difficult and demanding man who rather Christmas just goes away.

-John Laurencelli does everything he can to avoid Christmas, including ignoring his sisters and nephews.
+John Laurencelli does everything he can to avoid Christmas, including ignoring his sister and nephews.
 No one seems to understand that the holidays that are a merry time for everyone else just brings painful memories back to him.
 But, his new assistant has a way of making him see the holiday as less about him and more about others.

-This story is a sweet love story that takes place around the holiday season and I love how India opens up John eyes through just being herself, even extending forgiveness when others might not have done so.
+This story is a sweet love story that takes place around the holiday season and I love how India opens up John’s eyes by just being herself, even extending forgiveness when others might not have done so.
 While reading the story, I couldn’t help but smile as I got caught up in the couple’s growing relationship and in the Christmas spirit.
 The book brought to mind a Hallmark Christmas movie (which I love).